architect/functions/_changelog.md

 ### Added

-- `@architect/functions` is faster and leaner than ever, now about 425KB (down from ~950KB).
+- `@architect/functions` is faster and leaner than ever, now down to about 425KB (from ~950KB).
 This means even faster cold starts and overall performance!
 - Added support for Sandbox dynamic port selection
 - Added `rawBody` property, handy for use with external libraries that may need access to the raw body contents for things like signing